DavidBroz/TrainingGameDocs/content/Tetris.md

 We are making a basic a Tetris game.
 Blocks fall down, if they complete the row, they disappear.

 ## The board
-The board that the blocks falls down on is 10 x 20 blocks.
+The board that the blocks falls down on is 10 x 20 squares.
 Oriented vertically - long side up.
 ![[tetris_board.png]]

 ## Block movement
 Blocks move on their own in one direction at set speed and can be also controlled by the player.
 At any given time **only one block can move** at a time.

 ### Automatic movement
 Every block starts the the middle top of the board and moves at set speed to the bottom of the board.
-Default setting should be **1 block/second** but this speed should be **adjustable mid play**.
+Default setting should be **1 square/second** but this speed should be **adjustable mid play**.
 ![[blocks_falling.png]]

 #### Stopping of movement